MicrosoftDocs/entra-docs/docs/fundamentals/how-to-manage-user-profile-info.md

 ### Profile categories

 There are six categories of profile details you may be able to edit.

+- **Identity:** Add or update identity values for the user.
+These values include display name, first and last name, and user principal name.
 Review the [user name guidance](#guidance-on-user-name-properties) before adding or editing user names.

-- **Identity:** Add or update other identity values for the user, such as a married last name.
-You can set this name independently from the values of First name and Last name.
-For example, you could use it to include initials, a company name, or to change the sequence of names shown.
-If you have two users with the same name, such as ‘Chris Green,’ you could use the Identity string to set their names to 'Chris B. Green' and 'Chris R. Green.'

 - **Job information:** Add any job-related information, such as the user's job title, department, or manager.